pimvh/postfix/README.md

 There are still a number of things which can be improved for this role.
 The following things are things I am considering of adding:

-- Finish implementing opendmarc dashboard
+- Add a dmarc parsing tool
 - Add a better backend to the postfix server, like a database instead of the bare filesystem.

 If you have other Improvements, feel free to open an issue.